Simple VAT guide for Shopify dropshipping stores

 Dropshipping to the EU with a supplier from outside of the EU

-If the supplier or manufacturer of the products is not based in the EU, it is no longer just about VAT.
+If the supplier or manufacturer of the products is not based in the EU, it involves more than just VAT.
+Since the goods are being imported into the EU, import VAT and customs duties may apply.
+The responsibility for paying these fees depends on the shipment arrangement.

 VAT on dropshipping from the EU to consumer outside of the EU (including the UK)